vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 Focus on someone else's inner state or a status within a group can lead to similar vicious loops.

 Measurement is essential in the scientific method.
-Another person's word is unreliable, but data, if not tampered with, if measuring what was intended, are more reliable.
+Another person's word is unreliable, but data, if not tampered with, if measuring what was intended, are more reliable. ([notes on research reliability here](/ml/Validate-Reliability-of-Research-Paper))

 > A just balance and scales are the Lord's; all the weights in the bag are his work.
 (Proverbs 16:11 ESV)

 > take nobody's word for it (Royal Society - Nullius in verba)

+> Persons with feeble and untrained intellects may live according to their conscience; but the conscience itself will be defective.
+(The Martyrdom Of Man)

 ## The End is The New Beginning
 So I conclude: